oktadev/okta-blog/_source/_posts/2022-09-15-kafka-microservices.md

 - SPRING_SECURITY_OAUTH2_CLIENT_REGISTRATION_OIDC_CLIENT_SECRET=${OIDC_CLIENT_SECRET}
 ```

-### Use Spring Cloud Config to Override OpenID Connect Settings
+### Use Spring Cloud Config to override OpenID Connect settings

 An alternative to setting environment variables for each application in `docker-compose.yml` is to use Spring Cloud Config.
 JHipster Registry includes Spring Cloud Config, so it's pretty easy to do.